What is an ultrasound used for?

 For abdominal ultrasounds, your pet may need to fast for 8 to 12 hours before the procedure.
 If your pet has a bladder ultrasound, try to prevent them from urinating for 3 to 6 hours beforehand, as a full bladder helps with the examination.

-If biopsies are necessary after the ultrasound, your pet will require heavy sedation or anesthesia to prevent complications.
+If biopsies are necessary after the ultrasound, your pet will require heavy sedation or anesthesia to prevent complications when retrieving the sample.
 Your vet will provide you with detailed information if this is needed.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.